 If the first attempt at DNA extraction does not yield satisfactory results, a second attempt is made with some saliva that was set aside before the process was started.
 If this second try fails, we contact the customer and send a free replacement kit so he or she can spit again.
 The hope is that this second sample will be DNA-rich and ready to go!

 The most common cause of low DNA is that the preservative solution is not fully released into the tube.
 But some people just naturally have low DNA in their saliva.
-If a customer is sent a replacement kit, and two tries on the new saliva sample still don't yield enough DNA, then unfortunately the customer probably won't be able to use our service and a refund is made.
+If a customer is sent a replacement kit, and two tries on the new saliva sample still don't yield enough DNA, then unfortunately the customer probably won't be able to use our service and a refund for the kit fee minus shipping and handling is provided.
 Luckily, this is a very rare occurrence.

 Step 3: Genotyping